relrod/phabricator-ansible/README.md

 There is a Vagrantfile in the root of this repository in case you want to set it up quick, just do `vagrant up` and you will have an instance up and running on http://phabricator.local

-Add an entry to your host machine /etc/hosts file to this domain and that's it.
+Add an entry to your host machine `/etc/hosts` file to this domain and that's it.

-If you used vagrant before you should know the consecuencies of running a vagrant box in production.
+If you used vagrant before you should know the consequences of running a vagrant box in production.

 In case you want to run just the ansible playbooks on a server: